Glen-0/mnist-classification/README.md

 # Classification on MNIST Dataset

 ## Description
+This is a hands-on experiment to implement the most frequently used statistical learning methods.
 In this project, multiple models were built from scratch to perform the classification task on MNIST Dataset with following modifications.
-This is also a hands-on experiment to use the most frequently used statistical learning methods.

 ## Table of Contents
 - [About the Dataset](#about-the-dataset)